aman-bhojak/aman-bhojak.github.io/README.md

 - **CODECHEF**:Successfully completed 100+ questions

-- **100DaysOfCode**:Following the 100 days of coding challange and continously learning
+- **Trending Challange on X**:100DaysOfCode Following the 100 days of coding challange and continously learning